leobudima/elogii-blog/content/7-key-metrics-in-delivery-logistics-to-measure-for-success.md

 The number (or percentage) of deliveries carried out on time specified by the customer’s order, while the remaining figure points out late deliveries.

-The metric provides a quick yes-or-no poll of the quality of the delivery service.
+On-time delivery metrics provide a quick yes-or-no poll of the quality of the delivery service.

 Finding out which orders were delivered late helps operations managers work out the source of the problem, and address it.